geoffreylitt/wildcard-onward-paper/paper.md

 After specifying basic metadata like which URLs the adapter should apply to, the programmer only needs to implement a single Javascript function that scrapes relevant elements from the page.
-They are free to use any scraping techniques; in practice simple CSS selectors and DOM APIs usually suffice. he generic adapter then wraps this scraping function to implement the table adapter interface.
+They are free to use any scraping techniques; in practice simple CSS selectors and DOM APIs usually suffice.
+The generic adapter then wraps this scraping function to implement the table adapter interface.
 For example, when the table view is sorted, the generic adapter takes the DOM elements corresponding to the rows in the table, removes all of them from the page, and then reinserts them in the new order.

 The programmer can optionally override other default behavior of the generic DOM scraping adapter, including the logic for when to re-run the scraping function in response to page changes,